-Last month I made Shrikhand hoping to use that sweet for Maharashtra but I ended up posting sabudana vada instead.
-When I made shrikhand, I felt adding some fruits to that sweetened yogurt would have been awesome.
-This time I added some mango pulp to make this delicious mango flavored shrikhand.
+Last month I made Shrikhand hoping to use it for Maharashtra but I ended up posting sabudana vada instead.
+When I made shrikhand, I felt i should add some fruits to make it even more delectable.
+Hence, this time I added some mango pulp to make this delicious mango flavored shrikhand.
 We liked it lot.
 The recipe is such an easy and versatile recipe.
-I adapted Nupur’s shrikhand recipe to make this mango shrikhand.
-Mango pulp and sugar can be adjusted to taste.
-Traditionally yogurt is hung in a cheese cloth for few hours to get thick yogurt and I used Greek yogurt instead.
+I adapted Nupur’s shrikhand recipe.
+Adjust mango pulp and sugar to taste.
+Traditionally yogurt is hung in a cheese cloth for few hours to get thick yogurt and Greek yogurt is a good substitute.

 - 2-4 strands Saffron